Om-Mishra7/python-labs/README.md

      python3 app.py
      ```

-   - Access the API request route at the provided URL in the output (e.g., http://127.0.0.1:1337/api_request).
+   - Access the API request route at the provided URL in the browser preview window.
 You should see a message indicating the success or failure of the API request along with the response.

 3. **Additional Notes:**